 - There’s an updated path to discharging federal student loans under “undue hardship” guidelines as of 2024, though proving hardship is difficult.

-Bankruptcy discharge in Texas wipes out most unsecured debts—including credit card balances and medical bills—but child support, recent tax debt, alimony, and most student loans still survive.
+Bankruptcy discharge in Texas wipes out most unsecured debts—including credit card balances and medical bills—but child support, recent tax debt, alimony if you are filing bankruptcy after divorce, and most student loans still survive.
 In Texas, a judgment remains enforceable for 10 years.
 However, it can be revived within two years after it becomes dormant, so acting before enforcement or lien attempts is critical.

 Overwhelming debt can make Texas families feel trapped.
 Fortunately, bankruptcy can erase many—but not all—debts, and Warren & Migliaccio is here to help North Texas residents understand their options and seize a free consultation for clarity.
 Bankruptcy halts most lawsuits, wage garnishments, and other collection actions against the debtor.